JonmarCorpuz/Writeups/TryHackMe Module Task Writeups/Backdooring Files.md

 ![](https://github.com/JonmarCorpuz/TryHackMe-Writeups/blob/main/TryHackMe%20Module%20Task%20Writeups/Assets/New%20Value%20Data%20pt2.png)

-11. `nc -lvnp <PORT NUMBER>` from our Linux attack machine to
+11. `nc -lvnp <PORT NUMBER>` from our Linux attack machine to set up our netcat listener that'll listen for any inbound connections
 ```Bash
 root@ip-10-10-173-81:~# nc -lvnp 9999
 Listening on [0.0.0.0] (family 0, port 9999)
 ```

-12. Open any text file
+12. Once our netcat listener, from the compromised Windows machine, we'll open any text file to execute our created payload, which ended up doing so and connecting back to our netcat listener on our attack machine

 ![]()